 Recently some works have proposed using the age of the oldest astrophysical objects (OAO) as an independent route to investigate the Hubble tension \cite{Jimenez:2019onw,Bernal:2021yli,Boylan-Kolchin:2021fvy,Krishnan:2021dyb,Vagnozzi:2021tjv,Wei:2022plg}.
-The ages of OAO played an important role establishing the $\Lambda$CDM model, but received less attention with the end of the age crisis.
-However, recent data with more reliable and precise determination of the ages could provide additional constraints on the Hubble constant and enlighten the tension.
+The ages of OAO played an important role establishing the $\Lambda$CDM model, with reports of OAO being older than the Universe assuming the prevailing Einstein-de Sitter model \cite{Dunlop:1996mp,Jimenez:1996at,VandenBerg:1996tm}.
+This led to an age crisis \cite{Jaffe:1995qu,1995Natur376399B,Krauss:1995yb,Ostriker:1995su,Alcaniz:1999kr}, which was solved by the discovery of the late-time cosmic acceleration and the necessity of a dark energy component using SNIa \cite{SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns}.
+After the end of the age crisis, the OAO received less attention, but some authors still used them to constrain dark energy and other cosmological parameters \cite{Jimenez:2003iv,Capozziello:2004jy,Samushia:2009px,Dantas:2010zh,Verde:2013fva,Bengaly:2013afa,Wei:2015cva,Rana:2016gha,Nunes:2020yij,Borghi:2021rft}.
+Now, recent data with more reliable and precise determination of the ages could provide additional constraints on the Hubble constant and enlighten the tension.

 In this paper, we investigate the use of the ages of OAO to resolve the Hubble tension.
 Although, those data could in fact provide important information, we have found that the method can be biasing the results, artificially indicating a tension with other low-redshift data.
 Reanalyzing the ages of 114 OAO, we obtain that the constraint in the Hubble constant goes from slightly disfavoring local measurements, as in previous works, to favoring them.